patniemeyer/patniemeyer.github.io/_posts/2018-10-29-generating-memoji-from-photos.md

   <img height="320" src="/assets/memoji-gen/pat-gen.png">
 </p>

-For my Memoji above I made a few tweaks as well: The network chose black hair for me instead of brown with some gray, gray eyes for some reason, and a slightly different set of facial hair (though very close).
+For my Memoji above I allowed myself a few tweaks: The network chose black hair for me, which I changed to brown with gray highlights.
+It also chose gray eyes for some reason and a slightly different set of facial hair (though very close).

 {% include nav.html %}